89luca89/pakkero/README.md

 "
 ```

-All of the strings found this way, are then replaced with a function that performs simple bitshifts to return
+All of the strings found this way, are then replaced with a function that performs simple bit-shifts to return
 the original char value,

 so a string becomes for example